wildlife of the steppe and Altai

 Entry requirements

-If you hold a British passport you can travel to Morocco for up to three months without a visa.
-Your passport must be valid for at least three months on your date of entry.
+If you hold a British passport you can travel to Mongolia for up to 30 days without a visa.
+Your passport must be valid for at least six months on your date of entry.

 Mongolia is the ‘Land of Blue Sky’, with clear skies for two-thirds of the year.
 Under clear skies, the days can get warm, up to 25°C with strong sunshine.
 Overnight, and up in the mountains, temperatures can drop down to freezing.
 Rain storms may pass through, turning to snow high in the mountains.